Imagine using your spare time to create a dropshipping business that generates passive income while you sleep. Sounds like a dream, right?

 There are a lot of mistakes you’ll want to avoid while learning how to start a dropshipping business.
 Some of the biggest mistakes people make include:

-Choosing The Wrong Target Market
+Mistake #1.
+Choosing the Wrong Target Market

 If you choose a target market that’s saturated, you’ll have a difficult time breaking into the market.
 Use Google Trends to find new opportunities.

+Mistake #2.
 Underestimating the Importance of SEO

 As we stated above, SEO is critical for customers to find your products.
 If you’re building your own site, you need to make it easy to use.

+Mistake #3.
 Not Automating Processes

 Painstakingly typing each variant of a print-on-demand product could take hours.
 There are faster methods.